-2002-04 Subaru Impreza WRX Sedan
+2002-2004 Subaru Impreza WRX Sedan

 2002 • 2003 • 2004

-The Subaru Impreza sedan originally rolled out in 1992 for the Asia-Pacific and European markets, and was subsequently upgraded to add a formal WRX performance variant in 1994.
+The Subaru Impreza sedan originally rolled out in 1992 for the Asia-Pacific and European markets, and the WRX performance variant was added in 1994.
 After winning a host of international autocross and rally championships with the little pocket rocket, Subaru decided to bring the WRX model to the U.S. market — a very smart move.

-|Factory radio in the WRX (Crutchfield Research Photo)
+The factory radio in the Subaru WRX (Crutchfield Research Photo)

 Removing the factory radio is fairly straightforward, and you can install an aftermarket single-DIN or double-DIN receiver in this Subaru.

 You'll need to use the factory brackets in order to install a new car stereo.
 If you have already discarded them, you will have to order replacement brackets from your Subaru dealer.
 A double-DIN receiver fits right into the space left by the original radio, and Crutchfield offers a dash kit for installing a single-DIN receiver.

 Crutchfield also offers a wiring harness to connect a new receiver with this Subaru's electrical and speaker systems.
 It comes with a detailed instruction sheet that'll help you connect the harness to the wires coming from your new stereo.
 Tthe installation parts are available at a deep discount, and you'll get an illustrated, step-by-step Crutchfield MasterSheet™ installation guide free with your car stereo order.